gtauzin/kedro-dagster/docs/pages/example.md

 # Example

-This section provides practical, real-world examples and advanced usage patterns for Kedro-Dagster.

----

-# Kedro-Dagster Example

-Guide to deploying a Kedro project with Dagster based on the [Kedro-Dagster Example Repository](https://github.com/gtauzin/kedro-dagster-example).
+This section is a guide to deploying an an advanced Kedro project with Dagster.
+It is based on the [Kedro-Dagster Example Repository](https://github.com/gtauzin/kedro-dagster-example).

 ## Multi-Environment Setup